AMD vs PNL Dream11 Team Hints, ECS T10 - Cyprus

 AMD vs PNL Dream11 Team Hints

-Toss: The toss between Amdocs CC and Punjab Lions CC will take place at 11:00 AM (IST).
+Toss: The toss between Amdocs and Punjab Lions will take place at 11:00 PM (IST).

 Time: 11:30 AM IST